Philip III of Spain: Duke of Lerma as valido

+Within a few hours of Philip ascending to the throne, Lerma had been made a royal counsellor by the new king and set about establishing himself as a fully fledged valido, or royal favorite.
+Philip III's withdrawal from his subjects made the role of the valido more essential.
+In 1601, Juan Fernández de Medrano, a friar at the Monastery of San Prudencio de Monte Laturce, defended the valido system.
+Directly addressing the Duke of Lerma, Juan Fernández de Medrano argued, "The ship governed by two captains is endangered even without a storm.
+An empire that depends on more than one cannot endure, as experience teaches."
+Juan Fernández de Medrano presents the valido as the legitimate and divinely sanctioned delegate of royal authority, emphasizing his central role in the governance of the realm.
+He declared, "The King, our Lord, made Your Excellency (God made him) the Father of this Ship, the soul of this body, and the Sun that illuminates us," employing a rich tapestry of metaphors to underscore the valido's indispensability.
+Through these analogies—the valido as captain, soul, and source of light—Medrano aligns political hierarchy with the divine order, portraying the valido not merely as an advisor but as an extension of the monarch's will and a stabilizing force within the state.
+By invoking theological and cosmological imagery, he legitimizes the valido's authority as essential for the maintenance of order, justice, and the common good, reinforcing the notion that effective governance depends on a divinely guided delegation of power.

-Within a few hours of Philip ascending to the throne, Lerma had been made a royal counsellor by the new king and set about establishing himself as a fully fledged valido, or royal favourite.
-Lerma, in due course declared a duke, positioned himself as the gateway to the king.
+Lerma, in due course declared a duke, positioned himself as the gateway to the King.
 All the business of government, Philip instructed, was to arrive in writing and be channeled through Lerma before reaching him.
-Whilst Philip was not hugely active in government in other ways, once these memoranda, or consulta, had reached him he appears to have been assiduous in commenting on them.
-Debates in royal councils would now only begin upon the written instruction of the king—again, through Lerma.
-All members of royal councils were under orders to maintain complete transparency with Lerma as the king's personal representative; indeed, in 1612 the councils were ordered by Philip to obey Lerma as if he were the king.
-The degree to which Lerma himself played an active role in government has been disputed.
-Contemporaries were inclined to see Lerma's hand in every action of government; others have since thought Lerma to have 'neither the temperament nor the energy' to impose himself greatly on the actions of government; still others consider Lerma to have carefully attended only those Councils of State that addressed matters of great importance to the king, creating a space for the wider professionalisation of government that had been lacking under Philip II.
+While Philip was not hugely active in government in other ways, once these memoranda, or consulta, had reached him, he appears to have been assiduous in commenting on them.
+Debates in royal councils would now only begin upon the written instruction of the king, again, through Lerma.
+All members of royal councils were under orders to maintain complete transparency with Lerma as the King's personal representative; indeed, in 1612 the councils were ordered by Philip to obey Lerma as if he were the king.